The performance will now take place on 1 December 2021.

 Romeo and Julietis the ultimate romantic tragedy; Sergei Polunin, a preternaturally talented ballet dancer with an erratic backstory, could be seen as the ultimate romantic hero (or anti-hero, depending on your point of view).

-Certainly, his legions of mostly female fans display fierce loyalty to their idol; they, and many other balletomanes, will be beating a path to the Royal Albert Hall next spring for a one-off performance of a new version of the star-cross’d lovers' immortal tale.
+Certainly, his legions of mostly female fans display fierce loyalty to their idol; they, and many other balletomanes, will be beating a path to the Royal Albert Hall next winter for a one-off performance of a new version of the star-cross’d lovers' immortal tale.

 This is a new version of the ballet, produced and choreographed by the Danish dancer Johan Kobborg, and starring his life partner Alina Cojocaru as Juliet.